-Using a variety of publicly known use-cases and practical data architecture, Di Lin and Jitender Aswani will discuss how Netflix built a centralized lineage service to better understand the movement and evolution of data and related data artifacts within the company’s data warehouse, from the initial ingestion of trillions of events through multi-stage ETLs, reports and dashboards.
+Using a variety of publicly known use-cases and practical data architecture, Di Lin, Girish Lingappa, and Jitender Aswani explain how Netflix built a centralized lineage service to better understand the movement and evolution of data and related data artifacts within the company’s data warehouse, from the initial ingestion of trillions of events through multistage ETLs, reports, and dashboards.

-By establishing end-to-end data lineage across all data artifacts at an extremely granular level, we are able to improve platform reliability by forecasting accurate job SLA.
-We are also able to increase company wide trust in the data and enhance efficiency of the data infrastructure by establishing appropriate data retention levels.
+By establishing end-to-end data lineage across all data artifacts at an extremely granular level, Netflix is able to improve platform reliability by forecasting accurate job SLAs while also increasing company-wide trust in the data and enhancing the efficiency of the data infrastructure by establishing appropriate data retention levels.

-Jitender Aswani supports the infrastructure and Security Data Engineering teams at Netflix.
-His team designs, builds and deploys scalable big data architecture and solutions to enable business and operations teams achieve consistent capacity, reliability and security gains.
-Jitender is a life-long student of smart data products and data science solutions that push organization to make data-inspired decisions and adopt analytics-first approach.
+Jitender Aswani supports the infrastructure and security data engineering teams at Netflix.
+His team designs, builds, and deploys scalable big data architecture and solutions to enable business and operations teams to achieve consistent capacity, reliability, and security gains.
+Jitender is a lifelong student of smart data products and data science solutions that push organizations to make data-inspired decisions and adopt analytics-first approaches.

-Di Lin is a Senior Data Engineer in Infrastructure and Information Security team at Netflix.
-Di’s primary focus at Netflix is to build and scale complex data systems to help infrastructure teams improve reliability and efficiency.
-Prior to Netflix, Di Lin was a Data Engineer at Facebook where he built various company wide data products related to identity and subscriber growth.
+Di Lin is a senior data engineer on the infrastructure and information security team at Netflix, where he focuses on building and scaling complex data systems to help infrastructure teams improve reliability and efficiency.
+Previously, he was a data engineer at Facebook, where he built company-wide data products related to identity and subscriber growth.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?